Mobile security: Resource monitoring in the smartphone

-When an application passes the various security barriers, it can take the actions for which it was designed.
-When such actions are triggered, the activity of a malicious application can be sometimes detected if one monitors the various resources used on the phone.
+Should a malicious application pass the security barriers, it can take the actions for which it was designed.
+However, this activity can be sometimes detected by monitoring the various resources used on the phone.
 Depending on the goals of the malware, the consequences of infection are not always the same; all malicious applications are not intended to harm the devices on which they are deployed.
-The following sections describe different ways to detect suspicious activity.